hsnucnmc/winter-2022/PKI.md

 - Certificate - Signed by CA, it contains data of owner.
 - CSR - Certificate Signing Request, sent by user who want CA to sign a certificate for him or her.
 - CA - Certificate Authority, it is itself a certificate.
 - RCA - Root Certificate Authority, it only signs CA (including itself), not users.
-All the other CAs which are not RCA are called Intermediate CA. In chain of trust, it is also called trust anchor.
+All the other CAs which are not RCA are called Intermediate CA.
 - X.509 - An ITU standard defining the format of public key certificate.
 - Chain of Trust - A hierarchy of certificates which is used to verify the validity of a certificate’s issuer, and it consists of a trust anchor, at least one intermediate CA and end-entity certificate.